What's Happening at Fourth

 HAVEN TOO YOUTH SHELTER - Is Open

 Fourth Avenue’s Emergency Shelter operates each Wednesday and Thursday, 10 pm until 9 am for homeless youth from 16 to 24 years of age.

 Fourth Avenue Baptist Church, 109 A Fourth Avenue, Ottawa, ON K1S 2L3

 Music Ministry: Temporarily Suspended

-The instruments and voices focused on Contemporary music practice 6:00 - 6:30 PM, in the parlour.
+The instruments and voices focused on Contemporary music practice 6:00 - 6:30 PM, Thursdays.
 The rehearsal of hymns and anthems begins 6:30 Thursdays in the Sanctuary.

 Encore Fashions is an “Almost New" Apparel Shop.
-The shop features high-end designer fashions in good-as-new condition, all in support of local Ottawa charities.
+The shop features high-end designer fashions in good-as-new condition, at very low prices, all in support of local Ottawa charities.